bobbimanners/EightBall/README.md

 #### kbd.ch
 Allows a single character to be read from the keyboard.
 Be careful - this function assumes the argument passed to it a pointer to a byte value into which the character may be stored.

-Character literals may be used with `kbd.ch`:

-    pr.ch 'A'

-Or we can print a character obtained from the keyboard:
+We can print a character obtained from the keyboard as follows:

     byte c = 0
     while 1